 Getting Started

 pwnkit is a general-purpose autonomous pentesting framework.
-It scans LLM endpoints, web applications, npm packages, and source code using an agentic pipeline that discovers, attacks, verifies, and reports — with blind verification to kill false positives.
-It ships as an npm package.
-You can run it directly with npx or install it globally.
+It scans AI/LLM apps, web applications, REST/OpenAPI APIs, package ecosystems, and source code using an agentic pipeline that discovers, attacks, verifies, and reports — with blind verification to kill false positives.

 Installation